 This issue is necessary to support native Android logging and should help to implement with issue #1604.
 In both cases, the timestamp will be added by the corresponding subsystems and attributes will be used to extract the severity level of the message.

-Updated by Alex Afanasyev 11 months ago
+Updated by Alex Afanasyev over 1 year ago

 Reversing my decision regarding the change of the timestamp.
 We, actually, have to use timestamp that is based on our